Steve Duich

-Steven John Duich (born February 28, 1946) is an American former professional football guard in the National Football League (NFL) for the Atlanta Falcons and Washington Redskins.
-He played college football at San Diego State University.
+Steven John Duich (born February 28, 1946) is an American former professional football player who was a guard in the National Football League (NFL) for the Atlanta Falcons and Washington Redskins.
+He played college football for the San Diego State Aztecs.

 NFL career

-Duich was drafted by the Green Bay Packers with the ninth pick of the 5th round of the 1968 NFL/AFL common draft.
+Duich was selected by the Green Bay Packers with the 121st overall pick in the fifth round of the 1968 NFL/AFL draft.
 The Packers had obtained this pick on July 30, 1967, in a trade with the Pittsburgh Steelers.
 In exchange, the Steelers received quarterback Kent Nix.
 Exactly one year later, on July 30, 1968, the Packers traded again.
 This time, they traded Duich to the Atlanta Falcons for kicker Wade Traynham, who the Packers cut on August 26, 1968.